Northside, Dublin: Areas of the Northside

 The Northside includes Dublin city centre north of the Liffey, of whose many streets some are noted below, and districts such as Smithfield and Summerhill.
 Some older districts, such as Oxmantown, no longer exist.
-Beyond the centre, areas of the Northside include the below, most (at least two names were invented in the 1960s) of the names being of long heritage, though until recently many were rural townlands.
-Some are distinct suburbs or villages, others are parts of larger areas:
+Beyond the centre, areas of the Northside include those listed below, most (at least two names were invented in the 1960s) of the names being of long heritage, though until recently many were rural townlands.
+Some are distinct suburbs or villages; others are parts of larger areas: